DiamondSheep/DiamondSheep.github.io/_publications/icdm-2022-clusterq.md

 ---
-title: "ClusterQ: Semantic Feature Distribution Alignment for Data-Free Quantization"
+title: "Towards Feature Distribution Alignment and Diversity Enhancement for Data-Free Quantization"
 collection: publications
 permalink: /publication/icdm-2022-clusterq
 excerpt: 'We propose a new and effective data-free quantization method termed ClusterQ, which utilizes the semantic feature distribution alignment for synthetic data generation.'